MartinHoldrege/fire_model/README.md

 # fire_model

-Determining the relationship (i.e., fitting a GLM) between wildfire and  annual forb and grass biomass, perennial forb and grass biomass, mean  temperature, annual precipitation, proportion summer precipitation.
+This repository includes code for determining the relationship (i.e., fitting a GLM) between wildfire and  annual forb and grass biomass, perennial forb and grass biomass, mean  temperature, annual precipitation, proportion summer precipitation.
 Using data from across the sagebrush biome.
 Predictor variables are three year running running averages.

 This repository contains the scripts necessary to reproduce the main figures and results presented in Holdrege et al. (2024) "Wildfire probability estimated from recent climate and fine fuels across the big sagebrush region", published in Fire Ecology.